-macOS Mojave bootable USB from Windows 10/8/7 PC
+Prepare macOS bootable USB from Windows 10/8/7 PC

-The macOS Mojave bootable USB can be prepared on a Mac without the help of third-party tools, just like how Windows bootable USB can be prepared from Command Prompt.
-However, if your Mac device is not bootable, you can prepare macOS Mojave bootable USB right from Windows PC as well.
+The macOS bootable USB can be prepared on a Mac without the help of third-party tools, just like how Windows bootable USB can be prepared from Command Prompt on a computer running Windows operating system.
+However, if your Mac device is not bootable, you can prepare macOS bootable USB right from Windows PC as well.

-In this guide, we will see how to create macOS Mojave bootable USB drive on a PC running Windows 10, Windows 8 or Windows 7.
+In this guide, we will see how to create macOS bootable USB drive on a PC running Windows 11, Windows 10 or Windows 7.

 What you will need:

 # A USB flash drive with at least 16 GB of storage